Temple Sinai Religious School:

 Hebrew School is required for students in grades 4-6 and is open to interested 3rd graders.
 Students study Hebrew one-hour a week in small class settings (5-7 students).
 Hebrew is offered before and after Sunday and Wednesday schools.
 Students may combine their learning into one day, choose two different days, or combine their weekly Hebrew School with monthly Family School.

 Omanut, a supplemental Arts program is available to students in K-3 on Sundays at 11:45am OR Wednesdays at 2:30pm.
 This program offers a great opportunity for children to spend more time exploring Jewish concepts through the visual arts and is conveniently offered parallel to Hebrew School times to serve families with children in different age groups.

-View the Religious School Handbook (UPDATED VERSION COMING SOON) for more information about all Religious School Programs and Logistics, or contact Sue Bojdak with questions.
+For more information about all Religious School Programs and enrollment contact Sue Bojdak with questions.